dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 ### Styling, CSS and SCSS of components

+Each component has two or three SCSS files.

+All layout and position related styles go here:

+- `./packages/dnb-eufemia/src/components/button/style/_button.scss` (with leading underscore)

+#### SCSS dependencies

+SCSS file names staring with `dnb-` are later possible to get imported as self-contained, individual packages:

+- `./packages/dnb-eufemia/src/components/button/style/dnb-button.scss`

+There you can `@import` related **SCSS dependencies**.
+Like the button component also includes the icon component styles.

+#### SCSS Theming

+Styles that belong to a "theming footprint" – like colors or individual variants – can be put inside the `/themes` directory:

+- `./packages/dnb-eufemia/src/components/button/style/themes/dnb-button-theme-ui.scss`

+Theming file names ending with `-ui` will during the package release get packed into the global theming package.
+More details in the [theming section](/uilib/usage/customisation/theming).

+#### SCSS utilities and properties

 Use the same sass setup as all the other components.
 You may re-use all the [helper classes](/uilib/helpers/classes):

 - `./packages/dnb-eufemia/src/style/core/utilities.scss`